 To help you improve the accessibility of your business and services, we have put together some useful tools, some of which have been designed by disAbility Cornwall & Isles of Scilly, which you will find below.
-These tools will not only help you provide the best support any staff who may have, or develop, a long term health condition or disability.
+These tools will not only help you provide an excellent service to new and existing customers but they will also help you support any staff who may have, or develop, a long term health condition or disability.

 Many people think that good access is all about wheelchairs, well yes it is, but it is a lot more besides.
 Good access comes in many different of forms, making it easier for people with all types of impairments to use your services, and it also benefits older people who may have mobility issues and families with pushchairs too.

 Tip 1.
 Everyone is covered under the Equality Act 2010.

 The disAbility Cornwall & Isles of Scilly Access All Areas film

 The dC Access All Areas film can be used as a training tool when inducting new staff.
 It can help your staff gain some understanding of the difficulties people living with a long term health condition or disability face when out and about.
 Although it may not be possible for you to eliminate all access issues with immediate effect, showing empathy, offering assistance, being friendly and helpful when dealing with access issues can go a long way in meeting the needs of your customers.